 - risk of developing heart failure

-Complications are more likely if you've been deficient in the vitamin for some time.
-Some will improve with appropriate treatment.
+Complications are more likely if you have a deficiency in the vitamin for some time.
+Some will improve with the right treatment.
 Others can be permanent, such as problems with the nervous system.

 Content supplied by the NHS and adapted for Ireland by the HSE